MatyasVasek/SymCirc/README.md

 **SymCirc** currently offers symbolic and semisymbolic **DC**, **AC** and **transient** small signal circuit analysis.
 It supports the following ideal circuit elements: **resistors, inductors, capacitors, independent sources, controlled sources, ideal operational amplifiers and coupled inductors**.
-**BJT, MOS and diode** have models implemented only for AC and TF analysis, DC models will be implemented in the future.
+**BJT, MOS and diode** have models implemented only for AC and TF analysis.
 Transient simulation allows for initial conditions of capacitors and standard/coupled inductors.